QT-Zhu/RPBG/README.md

 ```
 sh triangulation/prepare_inputs.sh
 ```
-**Note that the GPU-enabled SIFT of COLMAP does not work with headless servers.**
+**Note that the GPU-enabled SIFT of COLMAP may not work with headless servers.**

 Then please fill the relevant information in `configs/paths.yaml` and create a custom config file similar to `configs/custom/sample.yaml`, and adopting the default set of hyper-parameters will just work fine.
 After execution, `scene-sparse.yaml`, `scene-dense.yaml`, and `camera.xml` will be created under the given directory.